asu-process-mining/asu/README.md

 [**Raghu Santanam**][raghu] is a professor at Arizona State University in the Department of Information Systems and the principal investigator for this project.

+**Sean Schaefer** is a research engineer who works as a software developer at a large multi-national.
+Sean has contributed to the Python [**pandas**][pandas] project and worked with a variety of big data technologies.
+Sean graduated with honors from the ASU computer science program in the Ira A. Fulton Engineering School.

+**Collin Sellman** is a data scientist for a large multi-national and a visiting researcher at ASU.
+Collin is focused on how to use data to improve digital products and services.

+**Abhijeet Srivastava** is a graduate student in computer science at ASU in the Ira A. Fulton Engineering school and a researcher in the Department of Information Systems under Dr. Santanam.